 Appropriate methodologies for teaching may include:

-The formal educational activity should allow enough time for the trainee to learn the skills, to demonstrate he or she has achieved the defined objectives, and to develop good working knowledge of the pathology that the procedure mediates.
+The formal educational activity should allow enough time for trainees to learn the skills, to demonstrate they have achieved the defined objectives and to develop good working knowledge of the pathology that the procedure mediates.

 The clinical preceptorship must start with a program outline that states the learning objectives and details the tasks and skills to be covered during the training period.

 Preceptorship site facilities, and patient volume, must meet trainee learning needs.
-The preceptorship must be sponsored by an appropriately accredited (eg, JCAHO) health care organization, a Liaison Committee on Medical Education (LCME) accredited medical school or a recognized medical society accredited by the ACCME.
+The preceptorship must be sponsored by an appropriately accredited (e.g., JCAHO) health care organization, a Liaison Committee on Medical Education-accredited medical school or a recognized medical society accredited by the ACCME.

 The physician preceptor must present appropriate credentials and verifiable clinical experience in the procedure to be taught.
 The preceptor sets objectives, develops the curriculum, oversees instruction and practice of skills, demonstrates technique and clinical procedures, and evaluates the trainee, all under the aegis of the accredited provider.
 In addition,